John McPhee: Awards and honors

-McPhee has received many literary honors, including the Award in Literature from the American Academy of Arts and Letters, and the 1999 Pulitzer Prize for General Non-Fiction, awarded for Annals of the Former World.
-In 1978 McPhee received a LittD from Bates College, in 2009 he received an honorary Doctorate of Letters from Yale University, and in 2012 he received an honorary Doctorate of Humane Letters from Amherst College.
+McPhee has received many literary honors, including the Award in Literature from the American Academy of Arts and Letters and the 1999 Pulitzer Prize for General Nonfiction, awarded for Annals of the Former World.
+In 1978 he received a LittD from Bates College, in 2009 an honorary Doctorate of Letters from Yale University, in 2010 an honorary Doctor of Letters from Lehigh University, and in 2012 an honorary Doctorate of Humane Letters from Amherst College.